Wardrop/Scorched/Milestones.md

 ---------
 Some of these remaining features may be broken out into a separate contrib library to keep the core lean and focused.

-* Make behave like middleware.
+* Make filters behave like middleware.
 Inheritable, but are only executed once.
+* Give them priority support like routes.
 * Add specs for each configuration option.
 * Implement some form of view rendering, most likely using Tilt.
   * Add view helpers